stephdavid/Bootstrap-Portfolio/README.md

 * A dubious win is not requiring a separate css file but having everything in the html file - flies in the face the "Separation of Concerns" principle

-* It's too easy to add too many divs
+* It's too easy to add too many divsgit

 * but it validates as HTML5